DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 *   List hugepages in /mnt/huge

-*   Remove built Intel® DPDK libraries
+*   Remove built DPDK libraries

-Once these steps have been completed for one of the EAL targets, the user may compile their own application that links in the EAL libraries to create the Intel® DPDK image.
+Once these steps have been completed for one of the EAL targets, the user may compile their own application that links in the EAL libraries to create the DPDK image.

 Script Organization
 -------------------